-In this course students will develop skills in preparing architectural drawings; the course will focus on introductory to intermediate level commands, features, and techniques using the current industry-standard version of AutoCAD.
+In this course students will develop skills in preparing architectural drawings; the course will focus on introductory to intermediate level commands, features, and techniques using the current industrystandard version of AutoCAD.
 Emphasis is on professional level utilization for two-dimensional presentation and construction drawings.
-CREDITS: 3

-Pre- requisites: BIDC101, BIDS102 Co-requisites: None
+CREDITS: 3 Pre- requisites: BIDC101, BIDS102

-BIDC201: Digital Communication 2\ Digital Presentation
+BIDC201: Digital Communication 2 Digital Presentation